-proceedings for any conduct not for the purposes of alleviating the qualifying patient's debilitating medical condition or its symptoms.
-MCL 333.36424(a) and (b); MCL 333.26427(b)(5).
-In my opinion, all certification forms should include a warning that, even though the patient has a registry card, the patient could still be prosecuted for conduct that is not in strict accordance with the provisions of the MMMA.
+333.26427(b)(5).
+In my opinion, all certification forms should include a warning that, even though the patient has a registry identification card, the patient could still be prosecuted for conduct that is not in strict accordance with the provisions of the MMMA.